This part of the feasibility analysis process involves assessing industry attractiveness, target market attractiveness, and market timeliness.

 You can learn more about industries and the competitive landscape by consulting published industry reports.
 Start by first identifying the relevant NAICS Industry Code, and then consult these Library Databases:

 Please refer to the Company & Industry Research Guide for detailed guidance and sources to help you research industries, identify competitors, and gain a deeper understanding of industry attractiveness.

 The following market research databases will help you define your target market, gain insight into your potential customers, and assess target market attractiveness.

 Customer markets can be segmented by geographic, demographic, psychographic, and behaviourial factors, while business markets can be segmented by geographic, customer type, and buyer behavior (source: http://www.quickmba.com/marketing/market-segmentation/).

 You can gather socioeconomic, demographic, and geographic data on your target market in Canada using the following sources:

 Consult company financial reports or published sales figures as reported in trade publications.
-Some standard sources and tips on identifying additional sources of market share data appear below:
+Some standard sources of spending and market share data appear below:

 Is your target geographic market in the Niagara Region?
 If so, consult the list of Niagara Resources presented below.